corinnaerin/nodeapptemplate/README.md

 ## User Guide

-To get started, simply run the following to install all the dependencies:
+To get started, simply run the following to install all the dependencies as well as triggering a gulp build:

     npm install